FirasAbouzahr/UFC/README.md

 The tables also have drop downs that have statistics per round - for now the function does not get this information.
 Future versions will (:

 However, we want to be a bit more systematic than doing this per fight...
-So, we use ``get_fight_URLs()`` which takes a specific figher's main page on [`UFCstats.com`](http://www.ufcstats.com/statistics/events/completed).
+So, we use ``get_fight_URLs()`` which takes a specific figher's main page URL on [`UFCstats.com`](http://www.ufcstats.com/statistics/events/completed).
 The function returns the links to all of the given fighter's individual fight URLs as well their outcomes (e.g., win/loss).
 This function is then used in ``get_total_fighter_stats()``to aggregate all of the fighter's data into datasheets.
-This function takes the fighter's main page URL, the file name for the totals data, the file name for the significant strikes data, and a boolean - default is False to not return these frames and just save them to csv files.
+This function takes the fighter's main page URL, the file name for the totals data, the file name for the significant strikes data, and a boolean - default is False to not return dataframes and just save them to csv files.

 ```
 >>> rob_whit_url = "http://www.ufcstats.com/fighter-details/e1147d3d2dabe1ce"